sanctumos/broca/broca2/docs/README.md

+# ⚠️ REPOSITORY MOVED ⚠️

+**This repository has moved to: [http://github.com/sanctumos/broca](http://github.com/sanctumos/broca)**

+Please update your git remotes and use the new repository location for all future development and contributions.

+---

 # Broca 2 Documentation

 A message processing system with flexible modes and comprehensive status tracking, now part of the Sanctum constellation with multi-agent support.